20 Sep Dutch vs German: Differences Between the Two Languages

 Their traveling expenses?

+Who is traveling more?
+Dutch vs German?
 It is quite interesting how both the countries spend their hard earned money on holiday travel.
 Germans are quite generous about their spending on booking luxurious resorts and suites for their long holidays.
 Where they spend their money they possibly earned the whole year long.
 Dutch, on the contrary, are quite careful with their spending.
 They rarely or never at all go on vacations abroad that could exceed their savings.
 They save wisely and spend wisely.

 Lavish spending and their choices